Khayr al-Nisa Begum: Background

 She was the daughter of Mir Abdollah Khan II, the Marashi ruler of the province of Mazandaran, who claimed descent from the fourth Shi'a Imam Zayn al-Abidin.
+She was related to Khan Ahmad Khan of Gilan.
 Members of the family had ruled Mazandaran since the mid-14th century.
 In 1565–66 Mahd-i Ulya fled to the Safavid court after her cousin Mir Sultan-Murad Khan murdered her father.
 Here she was married to Shah Tahmasp I's son Mohammad Khodabanda.
 The desire for revenge on her father's killer would remain with her for the rest of her life.

 Rule

 In 1578, on the death of his brother Ismail II, Mohammad Khodabanda became Shah of Iran.
-Mohammad was a weak-willed ruler and the leading woman at the court, his ruling sister Pari Khan Khanum (who had allied with the all powerful Qizilbash army factions) believed she could easily control him.
-From the day Mohammad Khobanda was appointed king, Mahd-i Ulya, took control of his affairs.
+Khodabanda was a weak-willed ruler and the leading woman at the court, his ruling sister Pari Khan Khanum (who had allied with the all powerful Qizilbash army factions) believed she could easily control him.
+From the day Khobanda was appointed king, Mahd-i Ulya, took control of his affairs.
 She was knowledgeable of her husband's deficiency and to atone for his lack of uprightness and quality she resolved to try to become the practical ruler of the Safavid state.

 Mohammad Khodabanda and Mahd-i Ulya entered the environs of Qazvin on 12 February 1578.
 This brought an end to the indisputable rule that Pari Khan Khanum had enjoyed for two months and twenty days.
 Although she was still the effective ruler of the state, she would now meet opposition from Mahd-i Ulya and her allies.
-When they reached the city, Pari Khan Khanum showed up to gladly receive them with great grandeur and parade, sitting in a golden-spun litter, whilst being guarded by 4,000–5,000 private guards, inner-harem personal assistants and court attendants.
+When they reached the city, Pari Khan Khanum showed up to receive them with a parade, sitting in a golden-spun litter, whilst being guarded by 4,000–5,000 private guards, inner-harem personal assistants and court attendants.